 - Current Military ID (military and dependents), State Identification Card or Out-of-state Driver's License (with valid secondary identification)

-- Photo services are available at our service centers for an additional $15, or provide a passport photo that meets quality requirements.
+- Photo services are available at county service centers for an additional $15, or provide a passport photo that meets quality requirements.

 - If application is for a child younger than age 16, see How do I get a passport for my child under 16?